A

 its protocol.
 This delay came shortly after

-Clayton Lockett’s botched execution in Oklahoma
+Clayton Lockett’s botched execution in Oklahoma, which was

 carried out using one of the same drugs Louisiana intended to use